PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 09:58:06
+Last updated: 2024-04-06 09:58:41
-Random Quote: I can't see myself living in CaliforniaI don't trust their carefree lifestyle. - Sheldon
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter